 RAR files are often used to store a collection of files or files that are large in size, such as a camera raw or video file.
 You may encounter a RAR file via email from a coworker or friend looking to share files or you may download content in a RAR archive from a website.

-You may encounter RAR files The RAR compressor can also create spanned, or multi-volume, archives, which are split across several compressed files.
+The RAR compressor can also create spanned, or multi-volume, archives, which are split across several compressed files.
 These files typically have file extensions from .R00 to .R99, or they may all have the standard ".RAR" extension.

 NOTE: The name "RAR" stands for "Roshal ARchive," which comes from Eugene Roshal, the developer of the RAR compression algorithm.